dw2008/compilers/README.md

-This is code for a compiler that can do the stuff up to CodeGen (not yet implemented as of 05/05/2026)
+This is code for a compiler for the Harker compilers class that can do the stuff up to CodeGen (not yet implemented as of 05/05/2026)